-Elston, Thomas 2011: Developments in UK executive agencies: re-examining the disaggregation - reaggregation thesis, Paper presented to the Governance of Public Sector Organisations study group at the 33 rd Annual Conference of the European Group for Public Administration , Bucharest, 7th - 10th September 2011.
+Elston, Thomas 2011: Developments in UK executive agencies: re-examining the disaggregation - re-aggregation thesis, Paper presented to the Governance of Public Sector Organisations study group at the 33 rd Annual Conference of the European Group for Public Administration, Bucharest, 7th - 10th September 2011.

-Three of the four countries of the United Kingdom (Scotland, Wales and Northern Ireland) have devolved governments and responsibility for major areas of public services, such as health and education.
+Task Funding Score: 7 Three of the four countries of the United Kingdom (Scotland, Wales and Northern Ireland) have devolved governments and responsibility for major areas of public services, such as health and education.
 England, by far the largest part of the United Kingdom, has no government of its own, but local authorities in England have responsibility for a more limited range of public services including schools.

-Central government exercises tight control over the finances of the three national governments and of local authorities in England, the bulk of whose income comes from grants from central government.
+The central government exercises tight control over the finances of the three national governments and of local authorities in England, the bulk of whose income comes from grants from central government.
 Domestic property taxes are the principal revenue instrument available to sub-national governments, but even the level of these is substantially controlled by central government.
 Given the absence of a written constitution, there is no mechanism to govern the allocation of funds to finance these devolved tasks, and decisions about them are therefore subject to political and administrative negotiations through formula-based need assessments.
-Agreements such as the "Barnett Formula" for Scotland, Wales and England provide some stability of funding, but are of course subject to change in conditions like the severe spending cuts under the Cameron government.
-The Scotland Act 2012 has given the Scottish Administration new taxation and borrowing powers and by 2016 it is planned that the Scottish government will be able to raise 35% of its expenditures instead of the current 14%.
+Agreements such as the "Barnett Formula" for Scotland, Wales and England provide some stability of funding.
+However, despite their recent reaffirmation, these could change if fiscal consolidation requires severe spending cuts under the next government.

+The Scotland Act 2012 gave the Scottish Administration new taxation and borrowing powers, but further extensive change is now likely as a result of the 2014 Scottish Referendum, with a consensus behind following the Smith Commission recommendation to devolve power over income tax and certain other revenue streams.
 The Welsh Assembly has far less fiscal discretion, but the central government has agreed that borrowing powers should also be devolved to the Welsh government.
+A new settlement for Northern Ireland is also under discussion, but agreement had not been reached at the time of writing.
+At some stage, a debate on financial matters in England must also be expected.